agdturner/ccg-v2d/README.md

 - [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## Acknowledgements and thanks
-- The [University of Leeds](http://www.leeds.ac.uk) and externally funded research grants have supported the development of this library.
+- The [University of Leeds](http://www.leeds.ac.uk) and some externally funded research grants have supported the development of libraries dependencies.
 - Thank you Eric for the [BigMath](https://github.com/eobermuhlner/big-math) library.